Wa `alaykum As-Salamu waRahmatullahi wa Barakatuh.

 All the laws of Islam are based on infinite wisdom.
 The wisdom and purpose of the above statement of the Prophet (peace be on him) are undoubtedly intended to ensure the protection and security of women.

 The above view has also been supported by the practice of the wives of the Prophet (peace on him).
-During the time of the Caliph `Umar, he allowed them to go for Hajj in a group under the leadership of eminent companions such as `Utham ibn `Affan and `Abd al-Rahama ibn `Awf (may Allah be pleased with them all).
+During the time of the Caliph Umar (may Allah be pleased with him), he allowed them to go for Hajj in a group under the leadership of eminent companions such as Uthman ibn Affan and Abd al-Rahama ibn Awf (may Allah be pleased with them).

 Almighty Allah knows best.